NBC's 'Powerless' Not Airing Next Two Weeks, EP Says Not Good News

 — Hidden Remote (@HiddenRemote) April 14, 2017

-NBC’s Powerless has been on the list of shows likely to be cancelled this year by a number of publications, including the Inquisitr.
+NBC’s Powerless has been on the list of shows likely to be canceled this year by a number of publications, including the Inquisitr.
 The lack of support from the network and not-so-unique writing and characters haven’t helped matters.
 Now it appears that the show will not even get to run its course.

-Schumacker shared with his followers that the show would be cancelled for the next two weeks.
-He couldn’t share more, except to say that he has theories and it doesn’t look good for the program.
+Schumacker shared with his followers that the show would be canceled for the next two weeks.
+He couldn’t share more, except to say that he has theories, and it doesn’t look good for the program.
 The kicker, as fans have pointed out, is that there are only two episodes left.
 Some hope (although are not holding their breath) that NBC will choose to air the final two episodes at a later date.

 One of the upcoming episodes has former Batman Adam West.
 Fans have been dying to see him with the comedic cast, especially considering Powerless is set in the DC universe and Van Wayne is Batman’s cousin.